Hidden-States-AI-Labs/EmoAxis/README.md

 ***O/W, you can use `AutoModel` from `transformers` to load the model and test it on your own data***
 Folder name: **AutoModel-Evaluate**

-For AutoModel: from `transformers` additionally import `logging as transformers_logging`
+For AutoModel: use 'trust_remote_code = True' in 'AutoModel.from_pretrained' for our custom roberta architecture from `transformers` additionally import `logging as transformers_logging`
 and use
 `transformers_logging.set_verbosity_error()`